dsoumay/photon/content/en/docs/user-guide/working-with-kickstart.md

 On Photon OS, you can configure many settings such as the hostname, password, disk to install, post installation script, and so on.

-To find out more about the Kickstart capabilities and the permitted JSON parameters in Kickstart, see the following page: [Kicksrat Features](https://github.com/vmware/photon-os-installer/blob/master/docs/ks_config.md)
+To find out more about the Kickstart capabilities and the permitted JSON parameters in Kickstart, see the following page: [Kickstart Features](https://github.com/vmware/photon-os-installer/blob/master/docs/ks_config.md)

 ## Sample Configuration File